 Some of the countries that do not have a U.S. tax treaty, but may still be eligible for a refund, include: Australia, Bahrain, Barbados, Brazil, China, India, Indonesia, Israel, Kuwait, Mexico, Malaysia, Monaco, New Zealand, Norway, Saudi Arabia, Singapore, South Korea, Switzerland, Taiwan, Thailand, and the U.A.E.
 However, based on a recent court case, winners from these countries may qualify for a refund if they meet certain criteria.

 “The Chartered Accountants at RMS have been helping Canadians and other non-U.S. residents recoup some or all of their gambling winnings withheld by the IRS for almost 20 years,” Sacks explains.
 “We have successfully completed the most U.S. gaming tax refunds for Canadians and other non-U.S. residents and have never been refused an eligible refund.”

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services (RMS) is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, RMS helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
+As registered Certified acceptance agents, RMS helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds.
 RMS is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.
 More information can be found at www.RefundManagement.com.